Buachaille Etive Mòr: Injuries and deaths

-It was reported in 2009 that in the previous 30 years in the same area of Buachaille Etive Mor there had been three separate occasions when three people died.
+Hillwalkers visiting Buachaille Etive Mòr have experienced injuries and even death due to the region's terrain and weather conditions.
+The mountain has seen up to 13 people die in one 12-month period.

-In 1994 one person died in an avalanche on Buachaille Etive Mor.
+In 1994 one person died in an avalanche on Buachaille Etive Mòr.

-In February 1995 three people died when they were descending down the mountain and an avalanche occurred.
-In 1995 there were six people who died on Buachaille Etive Mor.
+In February 1995, three people died when they were descending down the mountain and an avalanche occurred.
+In 1995 there were six people who died on Buachaille Etive Mòr.

-In 2008 a person died in the same area of Buachaille Etive Mor where an avalanche occurred in 2009.
+In 2008 a person died in the same area of Buachaille Etive Mòr where an avalanche occurred in 2009.

-In January 2009 three people died and one was injured in an avalanche on Buachaille Etive Mòr.
+In January 2009, three people died and one was injured in an avalanche on Buachaille Etive Mòr.
 The avalanche occurred in the Coire na Tulaich area of the mountain.

-In the past on Buachaille Etive Mor there have been 13 people who have died in the one 12-month period.
+The following year, two climbers were killed by an avalanche on the mountain.

+In 2019, Terance Rooney died of hypothermia and exposure while hillwalking on Buachaille Etive Mòr.

+In April 2023, Royal Marine Reggie Melia fell 50 meters to his death while hiking on Buachaille Etive Mòr.

 Lagangarbh Hut

 The only building in the vicinity of Buachaille Etive Mòr is Lagangarbh Hut, popularly referred to as a cottage on account of its appearance.
 It sits at the foot of Buachaille Etive Mòr, adjacent to the River Coupall, and near the A82.
-It is owned by the National Trust, and managed by the Scottish Mountaineering Club, who make it available to hire as accommodation; up to 30 people can be accommodated.
+It is owned by the National Trust for Scotland, and managed by the Scottish Mountaineering Club, who make it available to hire as accommodation; up to 30 people can be accommodated.

 In popular culture

 Buachaille Etive Mòr appears in the background during a song sequence in the 1998 Bollywood film Kuch Kuch Hota Hai.
 Together with Beinn a'Chrulaiste it can also be seen in the film Skyfall, where James Bond transports M away from the villain Raoul Silva.

-It was also the setting for the pop video "Whistle Down the Wind" by Nick Hayward.
+It was also the setting for the pop video "Whistle Down the Wind" by Nick Heyward.

 Photography

-The Buachaille has become synonymous with Landscape Photography in Scotland and is probably the most photographed mountain in the country.
+The Buachaille has become synonymous with landscape photography in Scotland and is probably the most photographed mountain in the country.
 The most popular spot for this is the small waterfalls on the River Coupall to the east of the mountain.
 In recent years, the condition of the ground around these falls has deteriorated rapidly and many photographers now actively encourage staying away from the area to allow for regeneration.
 The site has also become popular for wedding photography with the mountain providing a dramatic backdrop.